grasshopper7/extentreports-cucumberjson-plugin/README.md

 | **displayAllHooks**             | optional  | false   | flag for all hooks are to be displayed          |                       |
 | **strictCucumber6Behavior**     | optional  | true    | flag to set undefined step to failed            | Available after 2.0.0 |

+Refer to **Plugin Configuration** section in the [article](https://grasshopper.tech/2114/).

 **Report Settings** - The Spark reporter is enabled by default.
-The Json and Pdf reporter have to be enabled in the project extent.properties file.
+The Json and Pdf reporter have to be enabled in the project extent.properties file by setting the report start property to true.
+Refer to **ExtentReport Settings** section in the [article](https://grasshopper.tech/2114/).